Observance Days Calendar

 The International Day of Epidemic Preparedness

-A global observance that aims to raise awareness and action to prevent, prepare for, and respond to epidemics.
-The day is observed to stress the significance of partnership and solidarity among individuals, communities, and states in all stages of epidemic management, to recognize the primary role and responsibility of governments and the indispensable contribution of relevant stakeholders, especially women, who make up the majority of the world’s health workers, and to promote the exchange of information, scientific knowledge, and best practices on epidemics at the local, national, regional, and global levels.
+A global observance that raises awareness and action to prevent, prepare for, and respond to epidemics.
+Observed on December 27th, it emphasizes partnership and solidarity among individuals, communities, and states in all stages of epidemic management.
+It recognizes the primary role of governments and the indispensable contributions of stakeholders, especially women, who constitute the majority of health workers.
+It also promotes the exchange of information, scientific knowledge, and best practices on epidemics at local, national, regional, and global levels.

 20 January Penguin Awareness Day